 A Valuation Multiple is a ratio that reflects the valuation of a company in relation to a specific financial metric.
-Valuation Mulitples and the use of standardized financial metrics allows for comparisons of value amongst companies with different characteristics, most notably size.
+Valuation multiples and the use of standardized financial metrics allow for comparisons of value among companies with different characteristics, most notably size.

 The median or mean of the industry peer group serves as a useful point of reference to determine the worth of the target company.

 A valuation using comps has the distinct advantage of reflecting “reality” since the value is based on actual, readily observable trading prices.

 However, the absolute value of companies – such as equity value or enterprise value – cannot be compared on their own.

 A simple analogy is comparing the prices of houses – the absolute prices of the houses themselves provide minimal insights due to size differences between houses and other various factors.

 Therefore, standardization of the valuation of companies is required to facilitate meaningful comparisons that are actually practical.

 A valuation multiple is comprised of two components: